-By using the photo-mode timelapse, you will need to import all the files into a computer and use a video editing software to create the time-lapse yourself.
+By using the photo-mode time lapse, you will need to import all the files into a computer and use video editing software to create the time-lapse yourself.

-For example, with photo-mode timelapse, you can take pictures with longer exposure, which is great if you are looking to create one of those night-sky time-lapse.
+For example, with photo-mode time-lapse, you can take pictures with longer exposure, which is great if you are looking to create one of those night-sky time-lapses.

-A video timelapse will use a shorter exposure which will make the shoots to dark.
+A video timelapse will use a shorter exposure which will make the shoots too dark.

 The photo-mode time-lapse does.
-That’s why it’s better to use photo-mode if you are making a sunrise or sunset timelapse, for example.
+That’s why it’s better to use a photo mode if you are making a sunrise or sunset time lapse, for example.